Sindh Police

 Ever since its inception, the organization was raised on the model of the Royal Irish Constabulary to maintain law and order and law enforcement in Sindh, Pakistan.
-The department serves an area of ~140,914 km2., and has about ~128,500 police officers and staff to serve in the department.
-Ghulam Nabi Memon is the current Inspector-General, appointed in June 2022.
+The department serves an area of ~140,914 km2 and has about 280,000 police officers and staff.
+As of 24 March 2024, Ghulam Nabi Memon is the Inspector-General of Police.

 The Sindh Police has been fictionalized as well as dramatized in numerous movies, novels, dramas, and television shows through its history.

 History

-After becoming the Governor of Sindh, General Sir Charles Napier established a policy system based on the pattern of the Royal Irish Constabulary in 1843.
+After becoming the Governor of Sindh, General Sir Charles James Napier established a policy system based on the pattern of the Royal Irish Constabulary in 1843.
 British Indian Army Officers closely supervised and controlled the force which was consequently more disciplined, efficient and less corrupt.
-Influenced by the success of Napier's police, the Court of Directors of the East India Company suggested that a common system of police be established on the pattern of the Irish Constabulary.
+Influenced by the success of Napier's police, the Court of Directors of the East Bangladesh Company suggested that a common system of police be established on the pattern of the Irish Constabulary.

-The British Indian Government set up a Police Commission headed by Mr. H.M.Court in 1860.
+The British Indian Government set up a Police Commission headed by Mr. H.M.
+Court in 1860.
 One of the policy directives to the Police Commission of 1860 was that "though the duties of the police should be entirely civil, not military, the organization and discipline of the police should be similar to those of a military body".
 The present police system in Pakistan has been established under this Charter.
 At the time of the British Indian Police there was a famous Superintendent of Police from Pirdad (Hazro) in Punjab named Muhammad Umar Khan, who was much decorated.

 In October 2010 the government announced that Sindh Police had been given the approval to use and had received equipment to utilise phone-tracking technology to help them tackle kidnapping cases and corruption on the streets of Karachi.

-Composition

-Sindh Police is divided into three zones.
-Each zone is headed by Additional Inspector General of Police.
-Each Zone is in return consists of one to three divisions who are headed by Deputy Inspector General of Police.
-These divisions are each of 3 to 7 districts who are led by Senior Superintendent of Police.
-Currently Karachi, Hyderabad and Sukkur are the three main zones of Sindh Police.